Ghat, Libya: History

 In historical times, Ghat was an important terminal point on a trans-Saharan trade route and a major administrative center in the Fezzan.
 It was a stronghold for the Kel Ajjer Tuareg federation whose territory covered most of south-western Libya—including Ubari, Sabha and Ghadames, plus south-eastern Algeria (Djanet and Illizi).

 From the 5th century BC to the 5th century AD, the Fezzan was home to the Garamantian Empire, a city state which operated the Trans-Saharan trade routes between the Carthaginians—and later the Roman Empire—and the Sahelian states of West and Central Africa.
-During the 13th and 14th century, portions of the Fezzan were part of the Kanem Empire, while the Ottoman rulers of North Africa asserted their control over the region in the 17th century.
+During the 13th and 14th centuries, portions of the Fezzan were part of the Kanem Empire, while the Ottoman rulers of North Africa asserted their control over the region in the 17th century.
 Ghat and its inhabitants were described in great detail by the English traveller James Richardson in his journeys across the Libyan Sahara of 1845–1846.

 Beginning in 1911, Ghat and the Fezzan were occupied by Italy.
 Berber and Arab adherents to a militant Sufi religious order, the Sanusiya, resisted early Italian attempts at conquest, and Italy's control of the region was precarious until at least 1923, with the rise of the Italian Fascist regime.
 To defend their positions, the Italians built the Fortress of Ghat that dominates the city from the hill of Koukemen.
 This fort is still standing, and is a tourist attraction of the city.

 During the Second World War, Ghat was occupied by France from 1943.
 On 21 November 1949, the United Nations General Assembly passed a resolution stating that Libya should become independent before 1 January 1952.
 Fezzan Province was then absorbed within the borders of the Kingdom of Libya.